PrashantRanjan09/Improved-Word-Embeddings/README.md

       In config.json assign use_imdb : 0

 The model used is a very generic one.
-Feel free to make changes to the model as per your requirements To change model:
+Feel free to make changes to the model as per your requirements.
+To change model:

      In pos_function.py change model_build